What Kinds of Data Can Be Shared with AKN?

 Steps to Sharing Your Data with the AKN

-If you’d like to set up a project and enter data manually into the system: Please follow the instructions on the Upload, Enter and Manage Your Data page for getting an account and setting up your project.
+If you’d like to set up a project and enter data manually into the system: Follow the instructions on the Upload, Enter and Manage Your Data page for getting an account and setting up your project.

 If you’d like to set up an API connection with an existing external database: This will likely require some programmer assistance, and may require some funding to establish.
-If you are interested in establishing an API with the AKN, please contact an AKN Representative for more information.
+If you are interested in establishing an API with the AKN, please contact the AKN Help Desk or an AKN representative for more information.